Hadoop is Transforming Healthcare

 At the same time, consumers are experiencing increased costs without a corresponding increase in health security or in the reliability of clinical outcomes.

-At Hortonworks, we see our healthcare customers ingest and analyze data from many sources.
+Mercy, ZirMed and other Hortonworks healthcare customers ingest and analyze data from many sources.
 The following reference architecture is an amalgam of Hadoop data patterns that we’ve seen with our customers’ use of Hortonworks Data Platform (HDP).
 Components shaded green are part of HDP.

 Here are some ways that Hadoop makes data less expensive and more available, so that patients have more choices, doctors have more insight, and pharma and device manufacturers can deliver more effective, reliable products: